isabella232/media-analytics.en-1/help/c_vhl_stand-implement/c_vhl_setup-and-config.md

 ## Implement {#section_965A3B699A8248DDB9B2B3EA3CC20E41}

-1. Import the Heartbeat libraries or for JavaScript, create local references to the classes.
+1. Import the Heartbeat libraries, or for JavaScript create local references to the classes.
 There are three classes/libraries to reference.
 For links to platforms and additional details, see the **Code** section below.

     * Media Heartbeat Config: The config contains the basic settings for reporting.